 CHENINE is headquartered at the University of Ottawa, a bilingual institution located in the National Capital of Canada.
 As the home for the ARC Education Project, the University is associated with an international network of education systems that share the core values of equity, diversity and inclusion; values which undergird the mission of CHENINE.

-The new CHENINE team has already made numerous prominent contributions to COVID-19 education discussions on CBC radio and CBC, CTV, Global, and Rogers television, as well as in The Globe and Mail, The National Post, The Washington Post, The Conversation, and The London Times.
+The new CHENINE team has already made numerous prominent contributions to COVID-19 education discussions on CBC radio and CBC, CTV, Global, and Rogers television, as well as in The Globe and Mail, The National Post, The Washington Post, The Conversation, The London Times and The Star.

 The 2020 worldwide COVID-19 pandemic exposed four startling realities for education:

 ONE: We cannot do without teachers, physical universities, and schools.
 Schools provide care from qualified adults and, like universities, build community among young people, and they are places where accredited experts rather than well-meaning amateurs or impersonal machines are the best teachers for our children.
 Technology cannot and should not replace highly qualified teachers and professors.